HewlettPackard/galadriel/doc/galadriel_server.md

 # Galadriel Server Configuration Reference

-This document provides a reference for the Galadriel Server configuration file.
+This document provides a comprehensive reference for both the Galadriel Server configuration file and its command-line interface (CLI).
+It details each section of the configuration file and explains various CLI commands to assist with the server's setup, customization, and management.

-## Configuration File
+## Introduction to the Configuration File

-The Galadriel Server configuration file contains several sections that allow you to customize the behavior of the Galadriel Server.
+The Galadriel Server configuration file is instrumental in tailoring the behavior of the Galadriel Server.
+It's divided into multiple sections, primarily `server` and `providers`, with `providers` further containing `Datastore`, `X509CA`, and `KeyManager`.

-### `server`
+### Server Configuration (`server`)

+This section facilitates the configuration of the server's fundamental characteristics.
+It includes properties such as `listen_address`, `listen_port`, `socket_path`, and `log_level`.
+Below is the detailed description for each property along with their default values:

 | Property         | Description                                                                                                                 | Default                          |
 |------------------|-----------------------------------------------------------------------------------------------------------------------------|----------------------------------|